cloudfoundry-attic/cf-abacus/doc/api.md

 The _usage summary report_ API is used to retrieve usage summary report documents from Abacus.

 ### Method: get
-_HTTP request_: GET /v1/organizations/:organization_id/usage/:date
+_HTTP request_: GET /v1/organizations/:organization_id/usage/:time

-_Description_: Retrieves a usage report document containing a summary of the Cloud resource usage incurred by the specified organization on the specified date.
+_Description_: Retrieves a usage report document containing a summary of the Cloud resource usage incurred by the specified organization at the specified time.

 _HTTP response_: 200 to indicate success with a _usage summary report_ JSON document, 404 if the usage is not found, 500 to report a server error.